Intersection Accidents In Seattle – You’ll Want A Lawyer

 Depending on the speed, an intersection collision can range from a fender bender with no injuries to a chain-reaction crash with fatalities.
 Victims may endure traumatic brain injuries, spinal cord damage, fractured bones, and psychological trauma, not to mention the loss of property if their vehicles were totaled.
 Through a civil claim, you may pursue compensation for various damages, including:

-- Costs of future medical treatments related to your injury
+- Current medical bills and costs of future medical treatments related to your injury

 - Pain and suffering